All About Wildebeest Migration in Africa

 February to March

-It is the calving season (over 8,000 wildebeest calves are born each day!) so prepare yourself for lots of bubbly calves… and lots of heartbreak as the big predators hunt them down.
+It is the calving season in February and March (over 8,000 wildebeest calves are born each day!) so prepare yourself for lots of bubbly calves… and lots of heartbreak as the big predators hunt them down.
 The Serengeti’s big cats take the big share, but hit-and-run jackals, packs of wild dogs, and hyena clans add to the spectacle making it a thrilling experience.
-It’s a bittersweet experience; the circle of life drama is played out as a documentary on Natgeo, live on the ground.
+It’s a bittersweet experience; the circle of life drama is played out as a documentary on NatGeo, live on the ground.

 If the short rainy season (Nov–Dec) produces good grazing and plenty of vegetation, the herds feed with no hurry and remain in the Serengeti’s southern plains until they slowly start moving west in March.